-Before RDSPs there were not a lot of options for Parents of disabled children to protect income they were saving for their child’s future, without having to pay a great deal of tax on it, as it grew.
+Before RDSPs there were not a lot of options for Parents of disabled children to protect the income they were saving for their child’s future.
+All options ended with paying a great deal of tax on it.

 The RDSP helps a great deal with this, however before the RDSP another way to dissipate the impact of a disabled person receiving a large inheritance which could cause large tax implications and worse a loss of services and programs (due to the change in their financial status) was a Henson Trust (a specialized version of the Absolute Discretionary Trust).

-I was going to attempt to explain this one, but thanks to Mark over at the Blunt Bean Counter, he has a much better explanation with this one:
+I was going to attempt to explain Henson Trusts.
+Thanks to Mark over at the Blunt Bean Counter, he has a much better explanation with this one:

-Note: Yes, this is a bit of a cheat on my part relying on other writers, but this has been sitting in my “To Do” list for a while.
-Please feel free to comment and ask questions, I will make sure I get some answers for you.
+Note: This is a cheat on my part relying on other writers, but this has been sitting in my “To Do” list for a while.
+Please feel free to comment and ask questions, I will ensure I get some answers for you.